-*Important Note* Before implementing Google accelerated mobile pages (AMP), make sure you understand the following implications of using this framework for your mobile pages.
+Consequently, before implementing accelerated mobile pages, make sure you understand the implications of using this framework for your mobile pages.

-In another industry survey, the majority of users indicated they were more inclined to click on an AMP link.
+For example, Google-sponsored research shows an average of 2x increase in time spent on a page.
+The increment has led e-commerce sites to increase sales by 20%.
+In another industry survey, the majority of users indicated that they were more inclined to click on an AMP page link.

-- AMP HTML: A leaner version of regular HTML with only certain tags allowed to be used.
+- AMP HTML: Amp Html allows a leaner version of regular HTML with only certain tags.
 HTML elements such as forms are not allowed and are required to use a streamlined CSS.